 How to Raise Humidity for House Plants

 Many house plants prefer higher humidity than is usually found in a home.
-Tropical plants are healthiest with relative humidity around 50-60% -- far higher than most homes.
+Tropical plants feel right at home with relative humidity around 50-60% -- far higher than most homes.

 In the winter months, my home can feel extremely dry, especially with the furnace blasting hot air into the room and the fireplace blazing.
 This kind of arid environment is okay for a cactus -- and me.
 But for house plants that have origins in the tropics, I have to increase the moisture level in the air around them.